PaulBouchier/six_can/aider_six_can_runner.md

 /read-only 'six_can/capture_can.py'
   - from .nav2pose import Nav2Pose
   - from .capture_can import CaptureCan
-  - from .can_tracker import CanTracker
+  - from .can_chooser import CanChooser
   - from .yaml_parser_node import YamlParserNode
   - Define the class SixCanRunner, whose constructor is passed a reference to the node.
 The constructor should: